coleifer/peewee/docs/peewee/playhouse.rst

 When would SqliteQueueDatabase be useful?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-SqliteQueueDatabase may be useful for applications that need to be able to read and write to a single Sqlite database from multiple threads, **and** that do not require complex multi-statement transactional semantics.
+SqliteQueueDatabase may be useful for applications that need to read and write to a single Sqlite database from multiple threads, and do not require complex multi-statement transactional semantics.

-An example that comes to my mind is a web application, which handles each request in a separate thread/greenlet.
+The latter point is **extremely important**.
+Because all queries are serialized and executed by a single worker thread, it is possible for transactional SQL from separate threads to become executed out-of-order.
+In the example below, the transaction started by thread "B" is rolled back by thread "A" (with bad consequences!):

+* Thread A: UPDATE transplants SET organ='liver', ...;
+* Thread B: BEGIN TRANSACTION;
+* Thread B: UPDATE life_support_system SET timer += 60 ...;
+* Thread A: ROLLBACK; --

+Avoid multi-statement transactions when using :py:class:`SqliteQueueDatabase`.
+That said, it is still possible to safely run multi-statement transactions when using this database class.
+For cases when you wish to temporarily write to the database from a different thread, you can use the :py:meth:`~SqliteQueueDatabase.pause` and :py:meth:`~SqliteQueueDatabase.unpause` methods.
+These methods block the caller until the writer thread is finished with its current workload.
+The writer then disconnects and the caller takes over until ``unpause`` is called.

+For example, I've been using ``SqliteQueueDatabase`` to power the analytics web-service I `blogged about </blog/saturday-morning-hacks-building-an-analytics-app-with-flask/>`_ a while ago.
+The way this web service works is dead simple: you send it pings

 If the application is particularly busy and there are multiple connections open at a given point in time, you can end up in a bad situation quickly because SQLite limits you to one writer.
 This typically manifests as ``OperationalError: database is locked`` exceptions.